arcionlabs/arcion-docs/content/docs/instructional-docs/target-db-setup/databricks.md

         serialize: true|false #Set to true if you want the generated files to be applied in serial/parallel fashion

     realtime:
-      threads: 16 #Specify the maximum number of threads Replicant should use for writing to the target
+      threads: 4 #Maximum number of threads Replicant should use for writing to the target
     ```